jmaru118/holostrike/README.md

-# holostrike
+# Holostrike
+## Overview
+This project is a game built using OGRE3D and Bullet.

-## Required Files
+## Installation
-This project will require to have OGRE3D built on your machine.
-You will then need the following files from your `build/sdk` folder
-* `build/sdk/bin/*` all files placed in the `holostrike/holostrike` directory
+To install the project, follow these steps:

+1. Build OGRE3D on your machine.
+2. Copy all files from `build/sdk/bin/` to `holostrike/holostrike`.
-* `build/sdk/include/bullet` folder placed in `holostrike/holostrike/build/`
+3. Copy the `build/sdk/include/bullet` folder to `holostrike/holostrike/build/`.
-* `build/sdk/include/OGRE` folder placed in `holostrike/holostrike/build/`
+4. Copy the `build/sdk/include/OGRE` folder to `holostrike/holostrike/build/`.
-* `build/sdk/lib` folder placed in `holostrike/holostrike/build/`
+5. Copy the `build/sdk/lib` folder to `holostrike/holostrike/build/`.